FernandoUCI/Codebook-to-STATA-Syntax-Converter/README.md

 Use the <b>Codebook Converter.ipynb</b> Jupyter Notebook to run the converter.
 Additional instructions are given within the notebook.

-After running the program, you will get the following STATA output:
+After running the program, you will get STATA output for each variable:

+Here's an example of the STATA output for the variable `pre_ma3`

-# * pre_ma3 DATA LABELING
+# * pre_ma3 DATA LABELING <br>
-# label variable pre_ma3 "I like class work best when it really makes me think"
+# label variable pre_ma3 "I like class work best when it really makes me think"  <br>
-# label define pre_ma3label 1 "Not at all true" 2 "Not true" 3 "Somewhat true" 4 "True" 5 "Very true"
+# label define pre_ma3label 1 "Not at all true" 2 "Not true" 3 "Somewhat true" 4 "True" 5 "Very true"  <br>
-# label values pre_ma3 pre_ma3label
+# label values pre_ma3 pre_ma3label  <br>

-* pre_pav6 DATA LABELING
-label variable pre_pav6 "One reason I would not participate in class is to avoid looking stupid" label define pre_pav6label 1 "Not at all true" 2 "Not true" 3 "Somewhat true" 4 "True" 5 "Very true" label values pre_pav6 pre_pav6label

-* pre_ma5 DATA LABELING
-label variable pre_ma5 "An important reason I do my class work is because I enjoy it" label define pre_ma5label 1 "Not at all true" 2 "Not true" 3 "Somewhat true" 4 "True" 5 "Very true" label values pre_ma5 pre_ma5label

-* pre_int DATA LABELING
-label variable pre_int "Are you an international student?" label define pre_intlabel 1 "Yes"  0 "No" label values pre_int pre_intlabel

-* pre_eng DATA LABELING
-label variable pre_eng "Is English your native language" label define pre_englabel 1 "Yes"  0 "No" label values pre_eng pre_englabel

 ## Author